mozilla/pontoon/specs/0109-user-notifications-component.md

-* Feature Name: User Notifications Component
+* Feature Name: Infobar Component
 * Created: 2021-02-25
 * Associated Bugs: [bug 1694911](https://bugzilla.mozilla.org/show_bug.cgi?id=1694911)

 # Summary

-Create a reusable component to display notifications to users as part of experiments and A/B testing.
+Create a reusable component to display infobars to users.

 # Motivation

-We need a flexible way to notify users without writing ad-hoc code for every situation.
-Notifications should be manageable by admins without intervention from developers.
+We need a flexible way to notify users without writing ad-hoc code for every situation:
+* Infobars should be manageable by admins without intervention from developers.
+* Unlike notifications, infobars are more visible and require interaction from users to get dismissed.

 Potential use cases:
 * We introduce a brand new feature, like string comments, and we want to make sure that users are aware of it.
 The infobar will include a short message and a link to documentation.
 * We want to promote the Pontoon add-on.
 The notification will include a button opening the AMO page to install the add-on.
-* We make changes to Pontoon terms and conditions, and want to require users to acknowledge them.
-The infobar will include a link to the updated terms, and a button to explicitly accept them.

 # Feature explanation

 When a logged in user opens Pontoon, we check against a list of notifications.
 If the user matches the necessary conditions, we display the notification.

 Information about each notification is stored in a table with the following fields:
-* Notification ID (automatically generated).
 * Identifier: short text identifier, e.g. `new_terms_2020`.
 * Active (boolean): indicates if the notification is currently active or not.
 * Creation date (date): stores when the notification was created.